djthorpe/coding-challenge/README.md

   * `pkg/schema` defines the schema for reports and updating a report.

 There is also a `html` folder which contains the frontend page and javascript.

+## Improvements

+Clearly within the bounds of the time allowed this fulfills the brief, I believe.
+One may want to consider:

+  * Adding a sructured database, either in-memory or on persistent storage. sqlite would fit the bill for a single-node server.
+  * Adding more unit tests for the "unhappy paths".
+At the moment, only the happy paths are tested.
+  * Putting together a specification for the business rules.
+All there is at the moment is that reports which are in state "RESOLVED" are not displayed.

+Any questions?
+LMK!

 ## Appendix: Challenge description